E3SM-Project/e3sm_to_cmip/scripts/README.md

                         source Globus endpoint.
 If it is not provided, the script tries to determine the source endpoint based on the local hostname.
+  -b, --block           Wait until Globus transfer completes.
+If the option is
+                        not specified, the script exits immediately after the transfer submission.
   -z ZSTASH, --zstash ZSTASH
                         zstash archive path
   -c COMPONENT, --component COMPONENT